seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 If you feel that you could contribute to this kind of discussions, do join here.
 You are not absolutely certain?
 Do join and be a listener for the first weeks, and you'll see whether you want to be part of the discussions or not.

 **What to expect from it?**
 Well, that is super interesting to get close to the core of the Gephi app and community!
-This is the place where you could learn about the things brewing for the next months, and suggest contributions you can make: in skills, time, money, credit, etc. I would like to emphasize that the most important are contributions (things you can do), not suggestions (things others should do...).
-The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)
+This is the place where you could learn about the things brewing for the next months, and suggest contributions you can make: in skills, time, money, credit, etc.

+**I would like to emphasize that on this channel the most important are contributions (things you can do), not suggestions (things others should do...).
+The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)**

 # About me